Kurt Student: World War II

 During airborne operations in the Battle of Rotterdam of 10 to 14 May 1940, Student was almost taken prisoner, and was shot in the head – by what was later determined to be a stray German round.
-His capture was halted by the Rotterdam Blitz on 14 May and by the subsequent capitulation of the Netherlands.
+His capture was halted by the bombing of Rotterdam on 14 May and by the subsequent capitulation of the Netherlands.

-On 10 May 1940, the Fallschirmjäger performed a successful raid on the largest fort in the world at the time, Eben-Emael, manned by 1,200 Belgian troops.
+On 10 May 1940, the performed a successful raid on the largest fort in the world at the time, Eben-Emael, manned by 1,200 Belgian troops.
 The raid was accomplished by an assault group which consisted of only 85 soldiers.
-It took the Fallschirmjäger only hours to take control of the fort.
+It took the only hours to take control of the fort.
 The fall of Eben-Emael opened up Belgium for invasion by Army Group B. For his role in the raid, Student was decorated with the Knight's Cross of the Iron Cross.